Kevin Morby: 2019–2020: Oh My God and Sundowner

-Sundowner and This Is a Photograph (2020-present)

 Morby's sixth studio album, Sundowner, was announced on September 1, 2020.
 The first single off the album, "Campfire", was released on the same day.
 The album was released on October 16, 2020, via Dead Oceans.

 On May 1, 2020, Morby released a live version of Beautiful Strangers & Harlem River on an album titled On Mon Dieu: Live à Paris.
 The recording came from Morby's sold-out performance at the Cabaret Sauvage in 2019.
 The album was released on Morby's Bandcamp through Dead Oceans.
 In October 2020, Morby released a standalone single, "US Mail", with an accompanying music video as well as sharing his own P.O. box number as a way to promote the USPS.

+2021–2023: This Is a Photograph

 In February 2021, Marc Maron mentioned several times on Instagram Live that he doesn't know who Morby is, which Morby responded to on his own Instagram page, eventually leading to Maron posting an interview with Morby on Instagram Live.

 On October 12, 2021, Morby and Hamilton Leithauser, who toured together in the fall of 2021, released the single "Virginia Beach".
 On October 8, 2021, Morby released A Night at the Little Los Angeles, an album of 4-track demo versions of songs that were originally on his 2020 album Sundowner.
 On December 13, 2021, Morby released "I Hear You Calling", a cover of the Bill Fay song, as a part of Dead Oceans' Bill Fay tribute 7" series.

 On March 3, 2022, Morby announced that his seventh studio album, This Is a Photograph, will be released on Dead Oceans on May 13, 2022.
 The lead single of the same name was released on March 3, 2022.

 On January 25, 2023, Morby released Music from Montana Story, the official soundtrack to the 2021 drama film Montana Story, through Dead Oceans.
 On April 25, 2023, Morby announced More Photographs (A Continuum), a companion album to This Is a Photograph.
 It was released on Dead Oceans on May 26, 2023.
 It features three reimagined versions of songs from This Is a Photograph, as well six new songs.